What I Think About Before I Adopt a New Tool

 A Final Thought

 You do not need every useful tool.
-You need a system that serves your work.
-Think:
+What you need is a system that serves your work.
+Think about:

 Remember: Deliberate adoption of tools prevents future digital regret.